2i2c-org/infrastructure/docs/topic/billing/things.md

 Each Load Balancer costs money as long as it exists, and there is a per GB processing charge as well.
-Since we don't really have a lot of data coming *in* to the JupyterHub (as only user sessions are exposed via the browser), the per GB charge usually doesn't add up to much (even uploading 1 terabyte of data (which will be very slow) will only cost between 5 - 14 USD).
+Since we don't really have a lot of data coming *in* to the JupyterHub (as only user sessions are exposed via the browser), the per GB charge usually doesn't add up to much (even uploading 1 terabyte of data, which will be very slow, will only cost between 5 - 14 USD).

 1. [AWS ELB](https://aws.amazon.com/elasticloadbalancing/pricing/?nc=sn&loc=3)